 The Altman model was able to predict that, in 2012, three companies were classified as experiencing financial distress, eight companies were classified as being in a grey area and seven companies were classified as healthy.
 In 2013, four companies were classified as experiencing financial distress, eight companies were classified as being in the grey area and six companies were classified as healthy.
 In 2014, six companies were classified as having financial distress, four companies were classified as being in the grey area and eight companies were classified as healthy.
-In 2015, four companies were classified as having financial distress, eight companies were classified as being in the grey area and six companies were classified as healthy.
+In 2015, four companies were classified as having financial distress, eight companies were classified as being in the grey area and

+AQ6: Please check if the changes made to all highlighted section numberings are ok. six companies were classified as healthy.
 In 2016, six companies were classified as having financial distress, six companies were classified as being in the grey area and six companies were classified as healthy.

-For five consecutive years (2012 to 2016), two companies, Atlas Resources and Bumi Resources, were classified as having financial distress.
+For five consecutive years (2012-2016), two companies, Atlas Resources and Bumi Resources were classified as having financial distress.
 In this method, as a company's Z-score decreases, its financial condition worsens.
 Both companies experienced financial distress, so their working capital value and retained earnings were negative.
 The Z_1 score for the working capital-to-total asset ratio and the Z_2 score for the retained earnings-to-total asset ratio were also negative.
 This shows that when a company's working capital and profits are small, it is experiencing financial distress based on its Altman Z-score.

-Analysis of the Springate Model
+4.1.2 Analysis of the Springate model

-The Springate model uses four financial ratios to predict the potential for financial difficulties within an enterprise.
-This method can be used to predict bankruptcy with an accuracy rate of 92.5%.
-If S>0.862, then the company is classified as healthy.
-If S <0.862, then the company is classified as potentially having to declare bankruptcy.
+The Springate model uses four financial ra6s to predict the potential for financial difficulties within an enterprise.
+T6s method can be used to predict bankruptcy with an accuracy rate of 92.5%.
+If S > 0.862, then the company is classified as healthy.
+If S < 0.862, then the company is classified as potentially having to declare bankruptcy.
 The Springate model analysis results are shown in Table 3.

-Table 3 Analysis Results for the Springate Model
+Table 3 Analysis results for the Springate model